Illinois Secure Choice is now My Illinois Savings

 - Full-time employee, part-time employee, or a business owner who is considered an employee

-Yes, out-of-the-box savers in the Illinois Secure Choice can start building their nest egg with a Roth IRA.
+Yes, out-of-the-box savers in the My Illinois Savings can start building their nest egg with a Roth IRA.
 Employees should also keep in mind that there are savings limitations set by Uncle Sam.

 How do contributions work?

-Unless an employee opts out within 30 days, employers automatically enroll them in Illinois Secure Choice, beginning with a savings rate of 5% of their gross pay (which is deducted from paychecks on an after-tax basis).
+Unless an employee opts out within 30 days, employers automatically enroll them in My Illinois Savings, beginning with a savings rate of 5% of their gross pay (which is deducted from paychecks on an after-tax basis).

 Note: Per the legislation, maximum contribution rates can be up to 10% of an enrollee’s wages.